 Seek the highest level of protection against water resource pollution and degradation from all potential commercial, institutional, and residential sources of pollution.

 Develop cooperative educational and management programs between all parties regarding wastewater disposal in the Planning Area, including potentially a sewer maintenance district.

+The County should pursue additional funding on behalf of residents in the planning area and enact regular timelines for continued PFAS monitoring in the planning area to continue tracking the spread of PFAS in the water table and to enact mitigation measures where such measures are feasible.

 5.12 WATER SERVICE PRIORITY AREA & LA CIENEGA WATERSHED CONDITIONS (p.
 84)

 This Plan establishes a priority area for implementing the La Cienega Watershed Conditions as outlined in Santa Fe County Ordinance 2002-09 and the extension of Santa Fe County Water Utilities which is identified on the Recommended Priority Area Water Connection Map (page 86).
 The priority area is in close proximity to existing County water pipes and development, both residential and commercial, is expected to be fully built-out in the next ten years.
-The intent is to serve Upper La Cienega in order to reduce ground water depletion, negative effects on downstream users and to fully implement the La Cienega Watershed Conditions.
+The intent is to serve Upper La Cienega and La Cieneguilla in order to reduce ground water depletion, negative effects on downstream users and to fully implement the La Cienega Watershed Conditions.

 Utility service to the plan area should provide an appropriate level of service and maintain rural character that is important to the area residents.
 On-site systems, (primarily well and septic), community systems and extensions of the Santa Fe County water and wastewater system are all possible methods of serving the area over the long term.
 Utility extensions will be necessary to support higher density and non-residential uses proposed in the areas designated as commercial mixed-use.